-Relationships at college
+Relationships at College

-Students are encouraged to make the most of the social opportunities that college provides.
+Students are encouraged to make the most of the social opportunities that Derwen

+College provides.
 This is a unique time for many students, when they will be able to form important friendships and relationships that may stay with them for the rest of their lives.
 Derwen College recognises that students have the right to make their own choices about relationships.

-All students will attend Personal Social and Health Education (PSHE) sessions which will support them in understanding different types of relationships.
+All students will attend Personal Social and Health Education (PSHE) sessions, which will support them in understanding different types of relationships.

-Derwen College has a Relationships and Sexuality Policy which is available on request.
+Derwen College has a Relationships and Sexuality Policy, which is available on request.
 The policy complies with the Mental Capacity Act 2005 and gives students the right to make informed choices.
-Staff recognise that students may need specific support and will refer students to the internal therapies, Wellbeing Centre or Speech and Language Team as required.
+Staff recognise that students may need specific support and will refer students to the internal therapies, Wellbeing Centre or speech and language team as required.